SCENE 01 / MARINE WILDLIFE

 What wildlife is available in Croatia?

 Croatia has one of the most intact large carnivore populations in Europe—brown bears, Eurasian lynx and grey wolves all live in the deep forests of Gorski Kotar and Velebit.
-The island of Cres is famous for its Griffon vulture colony, and Plitvice Lakes is rich in freshwater wildlife.
+The island of Cres is famous for its Griffon vulture colony.
+Plitvice Lakes is rich in freshwater wildlife.
 Bottlenose dolphins are the iconic Adriatic marine species.

 Do you have specialized wildlife crews?